Koszul complexes and relative homological algebra of functors over posets: Introduction

-\textnormal{(Corollary \ref{C:BettiFromDegeneracy})} \end{enumerate} \end{thm*} We propose a general strategy to produce examples of independent and acyclic collections in $\Fun(I, \vect)$ via thin functors $\mathcal{P} \colon J^\op \to \Fun(I, \vect)$, and we apply our results to explicitly calculate the associated relative Betti diagrams.
-We observe how numerical invariants introduced in other works, such as the rank invariants over rectangles and lower hooks of \cite{BOO2021} and the single-source homological spread invariant of \cite{BBH2021}, are included in our general framework.
+Furthermore, we produce examples of thin functors $\parameterization \colon J^\op \to \Fun(I, \vect)$, and we apply our results to explicitly calculate the associated relative Betti diagrams.
+We observe how numerical invariants introduced in other works, such as the rank invariant over lower hooks of \cite{BOO2021} (\ref{E:LowerHooks}) and the single-source homological spread invariant of \cite{BBH2022} (\ref{E:SingleSourceSpreadModules}), are included in our general framework.